YuukanOO/uniformcss.com/get-started/introduction/managing-file-size.md

 ### Tailored Configuration

-**Uniform takes a more considered approach** in determining the responsiveness and activation of pseudo variants for each CSS property.
+**Uniform takes a more considered approach** in determining the responsiveness and activation of pseudo variants for each CSS property to ensure reasonable file size.

 For example, it makes sense for color properties such as `background-color` to change on hover, however properties such as `flex-wrap` would rarely need to.
 Also, properties such as `letter-spacing` will not need to be responsive as it would not normally change based on breakpoint.